Bendigo backs ‘Australia’s first fully cloud-hosted bank’ Up

 The new licence regime – which came into effect in May – is targeted towards start-ups and smaller businesses with limited banking experience and lower risk banking activities.
 They must work their way up to a full, unrestricted ADI licence within two years.

-Volt Bank was the first to receive the new licence type; Xinja has prepared a submission; 86400 hopes to have a licence by the end of the year; as does Judo.
+Volt Bank was the first to receive the new licence type; Xinja has prepared a submission; Judo hopes to soon have a restricted license; while 86400 hopes to have a full licence by the end of the year.
 None, however, have fully launched yet.

 “[The Bendigo partnership] has meant we can offer customers a new way to manage their money ahead of everyone else,” said Pym.